Phil Mahre: Post-retirement

-In 1985, Phil and his brother released their book No Hill Too Fast, which chronicles their childhood and World Cup careers, and includes a series of instructional sections titled "How to Ski the Mahre Way".
+In 1985, Phil and his brother released their book No Hill Too Fast, which chronicles their childhood and World Cup careers and includes a series of instructional sections titled "How to Ski the Mahre Way".
 That same year the twins established the Mahre Training Center in Keystone, Colorado, and continue to run it to this day in Deer Valley, Utah.
+In 1988 Phil jumped to the World Pro Ski Tour, winning the slalom title in 1989.
+Both he and his brother Steve raced on the World Pro Ski Tour under the Coors Light banner.

 The twins attended the Bob Bondurant School of Driving in the fall of 1988 and began competing in auto racing.
-In 1988 Phil jumped to the World Pro Ski Tour winning the slalom title in 1989.
-Both he and brother Steve raced on the World Pro Ski Tour under the Coors Light banner.
-They are currently racing in the Grand American Road Racing Association Koni Challenge series, in the Grand Sport class.
+They subsequently participated in the Grand American Road Racing Association Koni Challenge series in the Grand Sport class.